-In part one of our three-part series on editorial images, we’ll focus on illustrative editorial content.
+In part one of our two-part series on editorial images, we’ll focus on illustrative editorial content.
 We’ll go over our editorial caption and keyword requirements, image quality requirements, acceptable and unacceptable post processing techniques, and restricted illustrative editorial content.
 With this knowledge in hand, you’ll be on your way to becoming a successful illustrative editorial contributor.

 Shutterstock accepts two types of photographic editorial content: documentary and illustrative.
 Documentary editorial is content that accurately captures an event, situation, or location at a specific moment in time, such as a protest, parade, red carpet event, landmark, political event, concert, etc.